commschamp/cc.demo1.commsdsl/README.md

 **NOTE**, that **commsdsl2comms** application also requires [Boost](https://www.boost.org) libraries.
-Please provide path to the latter, when **commsdsl2comms** is built internally, even example applications are excluded from the build.
+Please provide path to the latter, when **commsdsl2comms** is built internally, even if example applications are excluded from the build.

 If code generation output directory is not provided, it defaults to